 18. Hoisin Gravy

-If your looking for an Asian inspired gravy, you have to check out this recipe!
-Turkey drippings, sesame oil, oyster sauce, hoisin sauce and shaoxing wine are combined and reduced over medium heat to create this gravy.
-If you haven’t heard of shaoxing wine, it’s a type of Chinese rice wine that tastes similar to dry sherry.
+If you're looking for an Asian-inspired gravy, you have to check out this recipe!
+Turkey drippings, sesame oil, oyster sauce, hoisin sauce, and Shaoxing wine are combined and reduced over medium heat to create this gravy.
+If you haven't heard of Shaoxing wine, it's a type of Chinese rice wine that tastes similar to dry sherry.
 Find the recipe here.

 19. Bay Leaf, Beer, and Orange Gravy